enriqueedelberto/AnnualSalaryWebApp/README.md

     * Compile the solution
 	* Run the application  typing F5 key or go to Debug menu and click on the option __Start debugging__

+* The FrontEnd is a simple page with Angular Js, Angular Material and Bootstrap
+    * It is a simple form that shows a grid with the results.

 ## Testing
   You can test the Web API Employee using the Unit test project: